carolinecolijn/classroom-clusters/README.md

 The folder ['pooled testing'](pooled%20testing) contains the files necessary for reproducing the simulations of pooled testing for elementary schools.
 Run the file ['generate_pooled.m'](pooled%20testing/generate_pooled.m).

+The folder ['outbreak plots'](outbreak%20plots) contains the files necessary for generating the plots of clusters under different protocols, one of which is shown in the paper.
+Run the file ['make_outbreaks.m'](outbreak%20plots/make_outbreaks.m).